lexibank/tlopo/out/vol2/chapter7.md

 <a id="p-202"></a>

-These attributes turn up in odd lexicalised expressions, for example, Motu (PT) sina-vai ‘river’ (literally ‘mother of waters’ ([Ch.3, §6.1](chapter3.md#s-6-1))); Gedaged boi tinan ‘Morning Star’ (literally ‘mother of stars’ ([Ch.6, §5.2.1](chapter6.md#s-5-2))).
+These attributes turn up in odd lexicalised expressions, for example, Motu (PT) _sina-vai_ ‘river’ (literally ‘mother of waters’ ([Ch.3, §6.1](chapter3.md#s-6-1))); Gedaged _boi tinan_ ‘Morning Star’ (literally ‘mother of stars’ ([Ch.6, §5.2.1](chapter6.md#s-5-2))).

 The reconstructable POc possessive construction was probably as follows:[^9]

 ```
 &ast;a  tina-ña     Rumaq
 ART mother-P:3S house
 ‘a/the big house’ (more literally: ‘a/the mother of house(s)’)
 ```

 This seems to have remained a live metaphor for a long time (and is perhaps still alive in some Oceanic languages).
-Evidence for this is that where the reflex of &ast;tina- or &ast;natu- has been replaced in a language, this construction often shares in the lexical replacement.
-Thus in Lewo ([Early 1994a](../references.md#source-Early1994a)), the term for ‘little’/‘child’ still reflects &ast;natu-ña, but the term for ‘very big’/‘mother’ has undergone lexical replacement: Lewo (NCV):
+Evidence for this is that where the reflex of _&ast;tina-_ or _&ast;natu-_ has been replaced in a language, this construction often shares in the lexical replacement.
+Thus in Lewo ([Early 1994a](../references.md#source-Early1994a)), the term for ‘little’/‘child’ still reflects _&ast;natu-ña_, but the term for ‘very big’/‘mother’ has undergone lexical replacement:

 ```
+Lewo (NCV):
 a. nari-n      sisi
 offspring-n child
 ‘a little kid’ (more literally ‘the offspring of children’)
 b. ane-n    laŋi
 mother-n wind
 ‘an immensely powerful hurricane’ (more literally ‘the mother of winds’)
 ```

-Similarly in Tinrin (New Caledonia) hɯwɯ[n̡ã] is both ‘small’ and ‘child of, sprout of’.
+Similarly in Tinrin (New Caledonia) _hɯwɯ[n̡ã]_ is both ‘small’ and ‘child of, sprout of’.

 [Matisoff](../references.md#source-Matisoff1992) ([1992](../references.md#source-Matisoff1992)) has examined ‘mother of’ and ‘child of’ constructions which serve as augmentatives and diminutives in a range of Asian languages.
 Interestingly, whilst he reports a number of cases where ‘mother of’ and ‘child of’ are lexicalised in collocations where they mean something like ‘the most important’ and ‘a component/member of’, in none of these cases do ‘mother of’ and ‘child of’ seem to have been lexicalised as independent lexemes meaning ‘large’ and ‘small’.